*Geek Box: Stable Isotope Tracers

 Now, what does this have to do with nutrition research?
 Well, recall that carbon is an element in each macronutrient; fats, carbohydrates, and proteins.
 As such, it is possible to chemically enrich nutrients with less abundant stable isotopes.
 For example, you could take a fatty acid, and substitute the 12C for a 13C isotope [this would all be done in the lab].
 Substituting the more abundant 12C for the less abundant 13C in the fatty acid would then create a ‘tracer’, meaning that it has the same chemical properties of the original compound, but the appearance of the 13C in the body is much more readily identifiable because of its scarcity.

-You could do this for leucine, if the substrate you intended to ‘trace’ was a protein, and you could do it for glucose if the substrate you intended to ‘trace’ was a carbohydrate.
+This is possible for each macronutrient.
+For example, if the substrate you intended to ‘trace’ was a protein you could create a ‘tracer’ for the amino acid leucine, and you could do it for glucose if the substrate you intended to ‘trace’ was a carbohydrate.
 There are other methods, too, that depend on the type of measurement being undertaken.
-For example, in the present study, doubly-labelled water was used to determine the contribution of DNL to triglycerides.

 The use of stable isotopes in nutrition research is a fascinating area and provides nutrition science with a highly accurate methodology to precisely trace the metabolic fate of nutrients through the body.